top of page

 Although every musician experiences pressure differently, three triggers commonly activate the Pressure–Identity Loop™ and cause confidence to fluctuate as a result.

-These triggers often correspond to deeper performance anxiety patterns that shape how you experience stage pressure.
+These triggers often correspond to deeper performance anxiety patterns that shape how you experience pressure on stage.

 Fatigue, stress, or emotional pressure can leave your nervous system more sensitive before you step on stage.

-When performance pressure is added to an already activated system, your body may interpret the situation as threatening — activating your nervous system's survival response.
+When evaluation pressure is added to an already activated system, your body may interpret the situation as threatening — activating your nervous system's protection response.

 Confidence becomes harder to access.

-High standards, expectations, and the desire to prove yourself can create intense internal pressure.
+High standards, expectations, and the desire to play your best can create intense internal pressure.

 Situations like auditions, recordings, broadcasts, and solos naturally raise the stakes — and with them, the weight of expectation.

-You might put a lot of pressure on the outcome, reinforcing the Pressure–Identity Loop™.
+You might put pressure on the outcome, reinforcing the Pressure–Identity Loop™.

-Evaluation pressure overrides self-trust — and erodes your sense of stability.
+Evaluation pressure can then override self-trust — and erode your sense of inner stability.

 For many musicians, performance is deeply tied to identity.

-If your sense of self becomes entangled with how you perform, then every performance can begin to feel like a test of who you are.
+If your sense of who you are as a musician becomes entangled with how well you perform, then every performance can begin to feel like a test of identity.

 When identity feels at stake, pressure intensifies dramatically, and your identity story becomes reinforced.